Another lifetime ago, as a 20-something living in Washington, DC, I worked as a self-employed Arabic translator.

 Then say it again.

 Notice what’s there, in that place of staying.

 Notice what your body is sensing and feeling.

 No stories, just sensation.

-See what comes up, and—whatever comes up—still stay.
-Do the difficult, deeper work.
+See what comes up and, whatever comes up, still stay.
+Do the deeper work.

-This work, done with much gentleness and persistence, is your true Magic Bullet.
+This work, done with gentleness and persistence, is your true Magic Bullet.